risc0-labs/zk-light-clients/ethereum/docs/src/components/proof_server.md

 > K8S itself.

 The HTTP endpoints available for the proof server can be found in the section about [the operation of the bridge](../run/operate_bridge.md).
-The messages sent over HTTO are defined in [`proof-server/src/types/proof_server.rs`](https://github.com/argumentcomputer/zk-light-clients/blob/dev/ethereum/light-client/src/types/network.rs).
+The messages sent over HTTP are defined in [`proof-server/src/types/proof_server.rs`](https://github.com/argumentcomputer/zk-light-clients/blob/dev/ethereum/light-client/src/types/network.rs).